Skip Ribbon Commands

 Consent for disclosure of personal information to other organisations

-Students must give permission for their data to be forwarded to newspapers and other government bodies for the calculation of awards and prizes, and for the DE On Track survey.
+Students must give permission for their data to be forwarded to newspapers and other government bodies for the calculation of awards and prizes, and for the Department of Education On Track survey.
 This must be done for each academic year of enrolment.

 Permission for use of student work